garsuga/software-for-ai-robotics-course-projects/src/project2_exploration/README.md

 #### Installation
 No additional Python packages are needed.
-Add the `src/project2_exploration` directory to your Catkin workspace.
+Add the `project2_exploration` directory to your Catkin workspace's `src` directory.
 Source your Catkin workspace's `devel/setup.sh`
 Run `catkin_make` in the root directory of your Catkin workspace.
 Start roscore by running `roscore` in a new terminal.